culturecreates/artsdata-data-model/index.md

 Artsdata.ca has a large number of class and property mappings between Schema.org, Wikidata.org, DBpedia.org, FOAF and DOLCE+DnS Ultralite (Ontology Design Patterns) using owl:equivalentClass and owl:equivalentProperty.
 The majority of mappings come prebuilt from external ontologies with some additional [Artsdata.ca specific mappings](http://kg.artsdata.ca/Wikidata_Mapping) to Wikidata.

-Current work into the next version of the Artsdata.ca ontology is being influenced by the work at CAPACOA's [Linked Digital Future](https://linkeddigitalfuture.ca) initiative and involves aligning the data model with data models used in cultural heritage including CIDOC-CRM, FRBRoo, PROV and RDA to mention a few.
+Current work into the next version of the Artsdata.ca ontology is being influenced by the work at CAPACOA's [Linked Digital Future](https://linkeddigitalfuture.ca) initiative and involves aligning the data model with data models used in cultural heritage including, but not limited to, CIDOC-CRM, FRBRoo, PROV and RDA.
 The data models will be futher specificed by a domain-specifc vocabulary to be released in the upcoming versions.

 #### Ontologies loaded into Artsdata
 * [https://github.com/culturecreates/artsdata-data-model/tree/master/_triples](https://github.com/culturecreates/artsdata-data-model/tree/master/_triples)